rverdile/zest/release/docs/AnsibleGitRemoteResponse.md

 `func (o *AnsibleGitRemoteResponse) UnsetProxyUrl()`

 UnsetProxyUrl ensures that no value is present for ProxyUrl, not even an explicit nil
+### GetDownloadConcurrency

+`func (o *AnsibleGitRemoteResponse) GetDownloadConcurrency() int64`

+GetDownloadConcurrency returns the DownloadConcurrency field if non-nil, zero value otherwise.

+### GetDownloadConcurrencyOk

+`func (o *AnsibleGitRemoteResponse) GetDownloadConcurrencyOk() (*int64, bool)`

+GetDownloadConcurrencyOk returns a tuple with the DownloadConcurrency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDownloadConcurrency

+`func (o *AnsibleGitRemoteResponse) SetDownloadConcurrency(v int64)`

+SetDownloadConcurrency sets DownloadConcurrency field to given value.

+### HasDownloadConcurrency

+`func (o *AnsibleGitRemoteResponse) HasDownloadConcurrency() bool`

+HasDownloadConcurrency returns a boolean if a field has been set.

+### SetDownloadConcurrencyNil

+`func (o *AnsibleGitRemoteResponse) SetDownloadConcurrencyNil(b bool)`

+ SetDownloadConcurrencyNil sets the value for DownloadConcurrency to be an explicit nil

+### UnsetDownloadConcurrency
+`func (o *AnsibleGitRemoteResponse) UnsetDownloadConcurrency()`

+UnsetDownloadConcurrency ensures that no value is present for DownloadConcurrency, not even an explicit nil
+### GetMaxRetries

+`func (o *AnsibleGitRemoteResponse) GetMaxRetries() int64`

+GetMaxRetries returns the MaxRetries field if non-nil, zero value otherwise.

+### GetMaxRetriesOk

+`func (o *AnsibleGitRemoteResponse) GetMaxRetriesOk() (*int64, bool)`

+GetMaxRetriesOk returns a tuple with the MaxRetries field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMaxRetries

+`func (o *AnsibleGitRemoteResponse) SetMaxRetries(v int64)`

+SetMaxRetries sets MaxRetries field to given value.

+### HasMaxRetries

+`func (o *AnsibleGitRemoteResponse) HasMaxRetries() bool`

+HasMaxRetries returns a boolean if a field has been set.

+### SetMaxRetriesNil

+`func (o *AnsibleGitRemoteResponse) SetMaxRetriesNil(b bool)`

+ SetMaxRetriesNil sets the value for MaxRetries to be an explicit nil

+### UnsetMaxRetries
+`func (o *AnsibleGitRemoteResponse) UnsetMaxRetries()`

+UnsetMaxRetries ensures that no value is present for MaxRetries, not even an explicit nil
 ### GetRateLimit

 `func (o *AnsibleGitRemoteResponse) GetRateLimit() int64`